U.S. approves $2 million Novartis gene therapy for rare, deadly muscle disorder

 “It’s astonishing,” said Inge Schwersenz, of the German Society for Neuromuscular Diseases.
 “But we can’t do anything to speed it up.”

-Reporting by John Miller and Caroline Humer; Editing by Michele Gershberg and Bill Berkrot
+Reporting by John Miller and Caroline Humer; Editing by Michele Gershberg, Bill Berkrot and Susan Thomas